dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

         Arrow key.

-      - If you type in an invalid value, for example a character in a field that only accepts numeric values, you'll get a tooltip that explains the problem and the field will be coloured red until you have corrected the value.
+      - If you type in an invalid value, for example a character in a field that only accepts numeric values, you will get a tooltip that explains the problem and the field will be coloured red until you have corrected the value.